Worried about a Child?

 Visitors may gain access via the main school entrance and are asked to report to the office and sign a visitors’ book whereupon they are given a visitor’s badge to wear.
 They are required to sign out on leaving the building.
 No visitor is allowed to be unaccompanied in school without a full DBS.

 No child will be allowed to leave the school premises with anyone other than a pre-determined person unless notification is given, in writing, to the office, by the parent or person in charge of the child.

 The Policy TAB has all our policies including those relating to safeguarding.

-Mrs S Cowell (DDSL)
+Mrs S Cowell (DSL)

 Mrs G Riach (DDSL)